abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 were built over the last couple of years since I departed.
 These were things that Luang Por Pasanno, myself, and others would fantasize about.
-*It’d be a nice place to have a kuṭi there, or we could do this here, or maybe we should put the workshop there*.
-Many of these things have suddenly become a reality.
+*It’d be a nice place to have a kuṭi there, or we could do this here, or maybe we should put the workshop there.* Many of these things have suddenly become a reality.
 Of course, these physical changes took place slowly and steadily over time.
 So much has evolved since June 1st, 1996 when I, along with Anagārika Tom, now Ajahn Karuṇadhammo, Debbie, and a gang of others rolled up to the newly purchased property.
-On that very first evening, once we’d cleaned up the house, set up the domed tents that we’d be living in, gotten ourselves sorted and settled, I remember thinking, *Now the monastery is complete, now it is done*.
+On that very first evening, once we’d cleaned up the house, set up the domed tents that we’d be living in, gotten ourselves sorted and settled, I remember thinking, *Now the monastery is complete, now it is done.*

 With those words, I was taking a leaf out of Luang Por Liem’s book.
 I remember when preparations were underway for Luang Por Chah’s funeral,